kubafeqt/MouseHandleXY/README.md

 **Version 1.05** - Preview on exported files before import.

 ## Planned Features and Innovations
-- Settings and sets for basic functionality keys,
+- Customizable settings and key mappings for basic functionality
+- RPA-like actions with image recognition
-- Custom user-defined sounds,
+- Custom user-defined sounds
-- Multilingual support,
+- Multilingual support
 - Additional innovative features will be announced in future updates.